Last Updated on November 9, 2022

 - Any other languages you are familiar with even if it is just a basic competency will also be of interest, especially for parents who are expats from other countries.

 - Input your extracurricular activities.
 These can include activities that you do outside of school such as sports, formal clubs and organizations (Girl Guides, Scouts), and information clubs (book club, gaming club).
 Listing extracurricular activities on your resume isn’t required, but it shows parents that you have a wide variety of skills and interests which is beneficial, especially if these align with the interests of your potential employer!

 Parents can be very particular about the personality traits of the person they are going to entrust their children to.
 Your resume needs to stand out amongst the applications.
-Keep your career summary concise and to the point.
+Keep your profile bio concise and to the point.

 Perhaps add a line that showcases any outstanding qualities that will add value to the family.
-A parent would be interested to know if you are punctual and reliable, are safety conscious or have creative problem-solving abilities and also if you can ‘’think on your feet” in times of crises.
+A parent would be interested to know if you are punctual and reliable, are safety conscious or have creative problem-solving abilities, and also if you can ‘’think on your feet” in times of crisis.

 Build a solid reputation as a trustworthy babysitter, and you’ll never be out of work.
 A parent would expect to see details regarding your main tasks and duties completed during previous Babysitting roles.
 A Babysitter’s main responsibilities are to look after the children, helping them play games, making them indulge in fun activities and also notify issues to parents if necessary.

 Typically, when listing work experience, you would include position title you held, the name of the division you worked in, the name of the company, and its location.
 When listing previous Babysitting experience, you would include the name of the family you babysat for, the dates of employment, together with the city and state.

 You should also list each job in chronological order (at the top the most recent role).